avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 # test all possible values for the first byte,
 # since the rest can be determined from the first.
 0x0000.upto(0xffff) do |w1|
-  r6 = swpb(w1)
-  w2 = r6 ^ 0xfeb1
+  w2 = swpb(w1) ^ 0xfeb1
   if (w1 + w2) & 0xffff == 0x9892
     puts "sol: #{w1.to_s(16)} #{w2.to_s(16)}"
   end
 end
 ```

 Unfortunately it didn't find a solution, which I found odd.
 I figured 4 bytes to match, with 4 bytes of input should have one solution.
-Unfortunately XOR doesn't play nice with addition, and the operations for a 4-byte input don't result in all linear independence of the 4 bytes being "used" as it were.
+Unfortunately XOR doesn't play nice with addition, and the operations for a 4-byte input don't result in all of the linear independence of the 4 bytes being "used" as it were.
 So then I wrote a script to do it with 6 bytes.

 However, I did that wrong, because I had learned ruby that very day and had already spent way too much time on the computer.
 I tried brute forcing all the 4-byte options, thinking there was a mistake in my logic.
 I also spent a lot of time retracing my steps through the debugger and learning more about the status register and its flags.
 All very useful, but ultimately it was just a dumb mistake in my code!
 Here's the fixed script that outputs all six-byte (and probably five-byte if you wait long enough) passwords.